-CVS announces further expansion into health care services
+At stores and online, health care moves closer to customers

 “The ultimate goal is bring more health services into people’s communities where they can access them as part of their daily life,” Executive Vice President Dr. Alan Lotvin said.

+Walgreens, which still sells tobacco, wants to create what its leaders call “health care neighborhoods” with its stores and improve access to primary care.

+“We have an aging population,” Walgreens executive Dr. Pat Carroll said.
+“It is difficult in many communities to actually find a primary care physician.”

-But the drugstores may face questions about their motive, never mind competition from major doctor groups and hospital systems that have their own support staff working to keep patients healthy.
+As they expand into care, the drugstore chains will face competition that includes major doctor groups and hospital systems that have their own support staff working to keep patients healthy.

-The management of chronic illnesses has become a big source of health care spending, noted Harvard researcher Dr. Ateev Mehrotra, who has studied retail clinic growth.
+The management of chronic illnesses has become a big source of health care spending, noted Mehrotra, the Harvard researcher.

 “This is sort of the pot at the end of the rainbow that everyone wants to get to,” he said.

-“We have an aging population,” he said.
-“It is difficult in many communities to actually find a primary care physician.”

-Both Mehrotra, the Harvard researcher, and Dr. Kevin Pho said drugstore services may make it easier for some patients to get help.
-But they said it is critical for a patient’s regular doctor to stay updated on all care, especially if the patient has a few conditions and takes several medications.
+Mehrotra also said these growing options for care may have to overcome patient reluctance.
+He said people have grown comfortable using drugstores for flu shots or to treat colds.
+But asking a drugstore to help manage diabetes is another matter.

+In that case, patients worry about whether their regular doctor will be notified of the drugstore care, and they may want to see the same person each time they visit.

-Pho, a New Hampshire-based physician, also worries that drugstores may use their health care services to drum up prescription business or sales in the rest of their store.
+Another physician, New Hampshire-based internist Kevin Pho, said he also worries that drugstores may use their health care services to drum up prescription business or sales in the rest of their store.

 CVS is offering additional health care in stores many customers already visit routinely and is focused on putting those customers on “a path to better health,” Executive Vice President Kevin Hourican said.